finchnest/TopDownDPonGraphs/README.md

 Perform differential privacy on subcluster data of graph.<br/>
 (todo)

-- [ ] Translation on Pokec Dataset
+- [x] Translation on Pokec Dataset
 - [ ] Data Cleaning

+  * Have to device which attribute should be treated as sensitive information
+  * have to add some synthetic data for missing values